RS-PYTHON/rs-helm/README.md

 ## [rs-server-prip](charts/rs-server-prip/README.md)

 The Product Interface Deliver Point is a pick-up point for Sentinel products.
 This service allows clients to discover and retrieve available Sentinel products through a standard OData RESTful API.
-The following endpoints have been implemented in RS-Server to interact with ADGS RESTful API.
+The following endpoints have been implemented in RS-Server to interact with PRIP RESTful API.

 ## [rs-server-catalog](charts/rs-server-catalog/README.md)